meta-llama/llama-models/README.md

 2. Read and accept the license.
 3. Once your request is approved you will receive a signed URL via email.
 4. Install the [Llama CLI](https://github.com/meta-llama/llama-stack): `pip install llama-toolchain`.
 5. Run `llama model list` to show the latest available models and determine the model ID you wish to download. **NOTE**:
-Run `llama model list --show-all` to show all the available llama models, including previous versions.
+If you want older versions of models, run `llama model list --show-all` to show all the available Llama models.

 6. Run: `llama download --source meta --model-id CHOSEN_MODEL_ID`
 7. Pass the URL provided when prompted to start the download.